Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 to these attacks when using specific transports.

-There are some general examples, for example, certain studies have highlighted that IP TTL or TCP Window sizes [os-fingerprint](http://netres.ec/?b=11B99BD) values can be used to fingerprint client OS's or that various techniques can be used to de-NAT DNS queries [dns-de-nat](https://www.researchgate.net/publication/320322146_DNS-DNS_DNS-based_De-NAT_Scheme).
+There are some general examples, for example, certain studies have highlighted that IPv4 TTL, IPv6 Hop Limit, or TCP Window sizes [os-fingerprint](http://netres.ec/?b=11B99BD) values can be used to fingerprint client OS's or that various techniques can be used to de-NAT DNS queries [dns-de-nat](https://www.researchgate.net/publication/320322146_DNS-DNS_DNS-based_De-NAT_Scheme).

-The use of clear text transport options to decrease latency may also identify a user e.g., using TCP Fast Open with TLS 1.2 [@RFC7413].
+The use of clear text transport options to optimize latency may also identify a user, e.g., using TCP Fast Open with TLS 1.2 [@RFC7413].

 More specifically, (since the deployment of encrypted transports is not widespread at the time of writing) users wishing to use encrypted transports for